holly-cummins/sample.arduino/README.md

 ### Install the Arduino library

-Download the Arduino Liberty library to your local file system from http://github.com/WASdev/sample.arduino.wlp/releases/download/v.0.0.15/Arduino-liberty-library-0.0.15.zip
+Download the Arduino Liberty library to your local file system from: http://github.com/WASdev/sample.arduino.wlp/releases/download/v.0.0.15/Arduino-liberty-library-0.0.15.zip

-Install the Arduino library in the Arduino IDE on the menu bar choose "Sketch -> Import Library -> Add Library..." and select library zip you just downloaded.
+Install the Arduino library in the Arduino IDE - on the menu bar choose "Sketch -> Import Library -> Add Library..." and select library zip you just downloaded.
 You will need to then restart the Arduino IDE to pick up the new library.

 ### Install the Liberty Feature